 Brandywine Global Investment Management

-The fund increased in size from R825 million at the end of the first quarter to R827 million at the end of September 2018.
+The fund grew in market value from R844 million at the end of 2018 to R913 million at the end of March 2019.

 The commentary gives the views of the portfolio manager at the time of writing.
 Any forecasts or commentary included in this document are not guaranteed to occur.